-- g.
-Murals Murals may be used to treat existing blank facades and may include realistic architectural style detail similar to that on the front façade or artwork.
-Murals shall be approved by the permitting authority and may not be used as signage. - h.
+- Murals shall be approved by the permitting authority and may not be used as signage. - h.
+Marquees and Awnings Marquees and awnings are permitted on buildings at a first floor entrance facing a public street or an internal drive.
+They may project over a public ROW provided that proof of insurance is provided.
+A minimum clearance of ten feet shall be maintained between the ground surface and the lowest element of the marquee or awning. - i.
 Functional Elements All vents, down spouts, flashing, electrical conduits, meters, service connections and other functional elements shall be treated as integral parts of the design.
-Where appropriate, these elements shall be painted to match the color of the adjacent surface, unless used expressly as an accent. - i.
+Where appropriate, these elements shall be painted to match the color of the adjacent surface, unless used expressly as an accent. - j.
 Auxiliary structures, including freestanding pad structures, shall be architecturally consistent with the primary structures on the site in the use of color, material and detailing. - 5.
-Fenestration the patterns of windows and doorways shall be designed to reflect the internal function of the building in a fashion that complements its façade and form. - a.
-Transparency Standards Primaryfacades facing a public street or internal drive shall have a minimum of 30% of window space between the height of 3 and 8 feet.
-Retail buildings are encouraged to have a minimum of 70%. - b.
-Windows shall generally be vertical or square in proportion rather than horizontal ribbon window or other long horizontal window arrangements.
+Fenestration €The patterns of windows and doorways shall be designed to reflect the internal function of the building in a fashion that complements its façade and form. - a.
+Transparency Standards Primary fFacades facing a public street or internal drive shall have a minimum of 30% of window space between the height of 3 and 8 feet.
+Retail buildings are encouraged to have a minimum of 70% of window space. - b.
+Windows shall generally be vertical or square in proportion rather than a horizontal ribbon window or other long horizontal window arrangements.
 Window frames should be recessed into the wall and shall have prominent detailing around the opening such as sills, shutters, relief, trim boards to create a frame around the opening. - c.
 Awnings Fixed or retractable awnings are permitted at ground floor levels to provide protection for pedestrians.
-Awnings are designed as an integral part of the building façade and should be sized to match window openings.
+Awnings shall be designed as an integral part of the building façade and should be sized to match window and doorway openings.